Arts and Sciences (CAS)

 Undergraduate student work on individual or small team research projects under the supervision of a faculty member, for which credit is awarded.
 Offered at department discretion.

-A partnership with local community papers and media outlets with two primary goals: engage students in journalism and build citizenship skills and provide content to community newspapers.
+A partnership with local community papers and media outlets with three primary goals: engage students in journalism, build citizenship skills, and provide content to community newspapers.
 Run like a mini-newsroom, students file stories to be published in multiple formats while learning how to work in news media.
 Prerequisite: Completion of the WIL1 or FWIL General Education requirement.

 CAS 3990.
 Special Topics.
 1-18 Credits.